 The Other Flavours

 Have ready the spices to add to the pot when we add the liquid.
-A tablespoon of black peppercorns (I had a mixture of black/white), and two “ears” of star anise (don’t add the whole star, it’s too strong):
+A tablespoon of black peppercorns (I had a mixture of black/white), about 15 grams of fresh ginger, and one “ear” of star anise (don’t add the whole star, it’s too strong):